 She shakes her head and sighs.
 “He was never mine to lose, Coral.
 Just because I wished it with all my heart doesn’t make it so.”

 Meribel knows what she wants, always has.
-She wants a quiet life inside the reef, with two little merlings and a merman who swims home every night with a passel of fish for them to feast on.
+She wants a quiet life inside the reef with two little merlings and a merman who swims home every night with a passel of fish for them to feast on.
 More specifically, she wants Kai, the boy she’s loved since we were merlings, playing hide and seek together in the reef.
 And Kai wants Meribel.

-But instead, Kai and I are set to be mated this afternoon when the light reaches its zenith above Persephone’s Cradle.
-I will succeed my grandfather as queen of our shoal, where I will live out the rest of my days in this coral prison, and Kai and I will produce an heir who will carry on my family’s legacy when I am lost to the depths, more moons from now than I can fathom.
+But instead, Kai and I are set to be mated this afternoon when the light reaches its peak above Persephone’s Cradle.
+I will succeed my grandfather as queen of the shoal, where I will live out the rest of my days in this coral prison, and Kai and I will produce an heir who will carry on my family’s legacy when I am lost to the depths, more moons from now than I can fathom.

 My fins shrivel at the mere thought of my destiny.

 “Your grandfather is calling for you, Corie.
 It’s time to go.”
 Maribel tugs my elbow and flips her tail to propel us back towards the palace where my handmaids wait to adorn me.

 They will twist my hair into elaborate braids, dotted with pearls and woven with sea grass.
 For the first time, my breasts will be caged behind curved shells, never to feel the caress of waves outside my dressing room again.
 They will be caressed by the hands of my husband instead, a merman who does not love me and who will spend the rest of our lives wishing I was someone else.
 An ancient Pāua shell necklace will drape around my neck, a symbol of my royal lineage, the heavy weight of it a permanent reminder of my sentence.